Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Graph](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Graph.png)

 Selecting **Array** on the navigation bar shows the physical implementation of the design on the AI Engine array.
 Here you can see the PLIO interfaces in pink, the AI Engine tile that implements the kernel in blue, and the ping pong buffers in purple.
 Note the kernel is located in tile (18,0), which was specified in `fir_filter.h`.
 Clicking on the components on the diagram will take you to the appropriate tab below which provides a description of the element.
-Conversely you can select the various element tabs (Kernels / PL / Buffers / Ports / Nets / Tiles) and click on a component to see where it is located on the array.
+Conversely you can select the various element tabs (Kernels / I/O / Buffers / Ports / Nets / Tiles / Interface Channels) and click on a component to see where it is located on the array.

 ![Vitis Analyzer Array](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Array.png)

 You can select the other entries on the navigation bar to see additional implementation details.

-When you are done examining the design, click **File -> Exit**
+When you are done examining the design, click **File -> Close Window**

 ### Running the Design through Simulation

 We can now run the simulation for this AI Engine application.
-I order to get a runtime trace of this simulation we need to specify it to the simulator.
+In order to get a runtime trace of this simulation we need to specify it to the simulator.
 Add the following flag (`--dump-vcd=sim`) in the command belonging to the `aiesim` rule:
 ```MAKEFILE
 aiesim:
 	aiesimulator --pkg-dir=$(AIE_OUT_DIR) --dump-vcd=sim